Technische Nothilfe

-Technische Nothilfe (abbreviated as TN, T.N, T.H, Tech Nh, TeNo, TENO; lit.
-'Technical Emergency Corps') was a German organisation.
-It began as a strikebreaker organisation after the First World War, but developed into a volunteer emergency response unit.
-During the Nazi period TN became in charge of technical civil defence.
+The Technische Nothilfe (abbreviated as TN, T.N, T.H, Tech Nh, TeNo, TENO; lit.
+'Technical Emergency Corps') was a civil defence organisation in Germany from 1919 to 1945.
+It began as a strikebreaker organisation during the German Revolution, but developed into a volunteer civil defence and emergency response unit.
+The TN was responsible for technical civil defence during the Nazi Germany period.